-Under Australian Consumer Law, suppliers are required to report any product-related death, injury and illness associated with a consumer product.
+Under Australian Consumer Law, suppliers are required to report any product-related death, serious injury or serious illness associated with a consumer product.

 Suppliers are required to make a mandatory report when they become aware of an incident and: